Tommy813-lab/cloud-infra-monitoring-lab/CONTRIBUTING.md

-﻿# Contributing to EC2 Web App with S3 Backend
+﻿# Contributing to Proactive Monitoring with CloudWatch & SNS

 Thank you for contributing!
 Here’s how to get started: